vmware/container-service-extension/docs/README.md

 Once installed, the container service extension can be used by tenants to create kubernetes clusters on demand.

+See [vcd-cli](https://vmware.github.io/vcd-cli/vcd_cluster) for more information about the available commands.

 ```shell
 # create cluster c1 with one master and two nodes
 $ vcd cluster create c1